ehsankorhani/just-rest/05-web-api-design/README.md

 - If it updates an existing resource, return either `200 (OK)` or `204 (No Content)`.
 - If update is not possible return `409 (Conflict)`.

-*Consider implementing bulk HTTP PUT operations.
+Note: Consider implementing bulk HTTP PUT operations.

 <br>